christopheradams/elixir_style_guide/README.md

 [Elixir] has plenty of style but like all languages it can be stifled.
 Don't stifle the style.

-**NOTE**: When you submit a PR and it gets merged, you will be automatically added as a collaborator, but if you wouldn't like to be added, please mention it in your submission.
-People who have PRs merged have been added as collaborators.

 ## The Guide